5 Stunning Hypoallergenic Cats for Adoption You Need Now

 Common Misconceptions

 Many think hypoallergenic cats for adoption mean no reactions.
 But, this isn’t always true—sensitivity varies.
 Another myth: frequent baths alone make any cat hypoallergenic.
-Genetics, not grooming, determine allergen levels.
+Genetics, not grooming, determines allergen levels.

 The Science Behind Allergen Reduction